Paul von Klieben

-Paul von Klieben (17 March 1891 – 14 June 1953) was the key employee of Walter Knott in the early years of Knott’s Berry Farm and the restoration of the ghost town of Calico, California.
+Paul von Klieben (17 March 1891 – 14 June 1953) was a key employee of Walter Knott in the early years of Knott’s Berry Farm and the restoration of the ghost town of Calico, California.
 He started his career in Chicago as a commercial artist and portrait painter.
 In 1941, he joined Knott’s Berry Farm in Buena Park, California as a staff artist, then served as art director there from 1943 until 1953.
 He traveled to ghost towns in the West, and designed most of the Ghost Town section of Knott’s Berry Farm.
 He created concept art for most of the buildings that were built there.
 He also drew up floor plans, oversaw the construction of buildings, and even spent some time painting concrete to look like natural rock.
 His Old West paintings and murals adorned the walls of many structures in the park, and his art was used extensively on menus, brochures, catalogs and other Knott’s documents.

 Early years

 Paul von Klieben (pronounced “Kleeben”) was born Paul Anton Kliebenstein in Bildstock, Germany on March 17, 1891, the son of Peter Philipp Kliebenstein and Paulina Schaefer.
 In 1914, at age 22, he came to America.
 Shortly thereafter, he began working as a commercial artist in Chicago, and later in Detroit.
 He quickly garnered commissions to paint portraits.
 He became a naturalized citizen on February 11, 1927.

-He married Elfriede Anna Tack on November 8, 1919 in Chicago.
+He married Elfriede Anna Tack on November 8, 1919, in Chicago.
 She died a decade later, on October 16, 1929.
 Paul continued to live in Cook County, Illinois for a few more years.
 In 1933, he was asked by the Chicago World’s Fair to head an art colony of 300-400 artists for both sessions of the fair.
 There, he met and hired Paul Swartz.

 Swartz later moved to Hollywood, where he made a living drawing caricatures in nightclubs.
 By 1935, von Klieben followed him to Los Angeles, and later lived in Topanga Canyon and then Calabasas, California.
 He was an accomplished portrait artist, executing masterful portraits of a number of Hollywood movie stars of the day and other notable people, such as Edward G. Robinson, Jackie Coogan, Will Rogers, Edsel Ford and Vice President Charles G. Dawes.
 However, he discovered that when in Hollywood, generating clients there was more a matter of socializing in that superficial society, than in possessing artistic skill.
-He grew to loath the type of people he had set himself up to paint.
+He grew to loathe the type of people he had set himself up to paint.